 In March 2004, the Company filed its true-up application with the Public Utility Commission of Texas (Texas Utility Commission), requesting recovery of \$3.7 billion, excluding interest, as allowed under the Texas electric restructuring law.
 In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing the Company to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and providing for adjustment of the amount to be recovered to include interest on the balance until recovery, the principal portion of additional excess mitigation credits returned to customers after August 31, 2004 and certain other matters.
 The Company and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
 In August 2005, the court issued its final judgment on the various appeals.
 In its judgment, the court affirmed most aspects of the True-Up Order, but reversed two of the Texas Utility Commission's rulings.
 The judgment would have the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from the Company's initial request.
-The Company and other parties appealed the district court decisions.
-Briefs have been filed with the 3rd Court of Appeals in Austin, and oral argument has been scheduled for September 27, 2006.
+The Company and other parties appealed the district court's judgment.
+Oral argument to the 3rd Court of Appeals in Austin is not expected to occur before late November 2006.
 No amounts related to the district court's judgment have been recorded in the consolidated financial statements.